AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/configure-nginx.md

 This section discusses how to specify who can access the search engine server.

-1. Enter the following command to create a new directory to store the authentication configuration:
+1. Enter the following command to create a directory to store the authentication configuration:

    ```bash
    mkdir /etc/nginx/auth/
    ```

-1. Use a text editor to create a new file `/etc/nginx/auth/magento_elasticsearch.conf` with the following contents:
+1. Use a text editor to create a file `/etc/nginx/auth/magento_elasticsearch.conf` with the following contents:

    ```conf
    location /elasticsearch {